Back to blog

 Choosing the right headless CMS for Angular can be exhausting, as many options are available.
 Here are some available options:

-• Storyblok: Storyblok's drag-and-drop interface is appealing, yet its setup can be complex and time-consuming.
-Contentstack, with its MACH-certified architecture, offers a streamlined setup process, enabling quick deployment and efficient content management without sacrificing flexibility.
+• Storyblok: Initially, one would often be excited by Storyblok’s drag-and-drop interface, but its installation frequently turns out to be complex and time-consuming.
+With its MACH-certified architecture, Contentstack provides a convenient setup that guarantees fast deployment and powerful content management capabilities without losing flexibility.

 Contentstack: A Leader in CMS Performance.
 Experience the strength of Contentstack, a standout performer in Forrester's Q3 2023 CMS report.
 Contentstack simplifies your digital experience with our back-end extensibility and global deployments.
 Request a demo to learn more.